Growth Trends for Related Jobs

 Questions to Ask After an Interview: Great Reverse Interview Questions

 Interviewing is about making a memorable impression on the hiring manager.
-The questions he asks you are important, but the questions you ask him can give him even more insight into your character and personality.
+The questions they ask you are important, but the reverse interview questions you ask them can give them even more insight into your character and personality.
 Creating a list of questions before you walk into the interview helps you appear prepared, interested and thorough.

 Specifics About the Job

-Since it's likely you'll be working closely with a new manager as you train in the new position, ask about that person's management style and what kind of employees he works best with.
+Since it's likely you'll be working closely with a new manager as you train in the new position, during the interview process, ask about that prospective employer's management style and what kind of employees he works best with.
 Inquire about the aspects of leadership he thinks are the most important, such as facilitating employee education, mentoring, fostering creative thinking or inspiring productivity.
 The answers can help you get a better feel for whether you and the manager can work well together.